Atlas002/CTF_WUs/README.md

 # CTF Write-Ups

-This is a repository for all my write-ups in the CTFs I participated in (mostly OSINT).
+This is a repository for all my write-ups in the CTFs I participated in.

 * [RhineTech CTF 2025](./)
 Participated `on site` as part of team [`0xECE`](https://www.linkedin.com/company/asso0xece/) on 25/11/2025.